connorsoohoo/rl-environment-for-training-ml-researchers/README.md

 - Critical skill for efficient research
 - A deeper understanding of analyzing profiling tool results is *one* potential path towards solving the task.
 - Multiple optimization strategies, including theoretical (vectorization, caching, algorithmic improvements) and practical (looking at profiles, saving individual files and incrementally iterating, cythonization) techniques.
-- **A very difficult speedup factor i.e. target that goes beyond what the model knows for traditional performance optimization techniques**
+- **A very difficult speedup factor i.e. target that goes beyond what the model knows for traditional performance optimization techniques, which makes it difficult for the model to reach the optimal speed within the set number of steps**

 ### Expected failure modes
 - Sample size of 10 for a 40% pass rate is kind of arbitrary, so there is variance at play here.